omidshz100/movie-recommendation-system/README.md

-# Extera Explaination :
+# Extera Explanation:

 That's an interesting result!
 The recommendations you're getting (Saving Private Ryan, Casablanca, Titanic, Pulp Fiction, Jurassic Park) are quite different from what was expected in the comment (other sci-fi movies like Inception and Interstellar).

 ## Analysis of the Results

-The fact that The Matrix is being recommended these classic blockbuster movies instead of sci-fi films suggests a few possibilities:
+The fact that The Matrix is being recommended over these classic blockbuster movies instead of sci-fi films suggests a few possibilities:

 ### 1. **Rating Pattern Similarity**
 The NMF algorithm is finding movies that have similar user rating patterns to The Matrix, rather than similar genres.
 This means: